Tips for Sleeping on Hot Nights

 - Turn down the heat on your humidifier (some people even put ice cubes inside it, made from the same kind of distilled or previously boiled water they use in their tank, and turn the setting to zero).

-- If you've not managed to protect your skin from burning during the day, be very careful about using any after-sun near the mask as most creams like that will contain alcohol or petroleum jelly (see the article warning of this petroleum-jelly-products-like-vaseline-vicks-should-not-be-used-with-cpap-niv-oxygen-masks).
-Instead use the CPAP Moisture Therapy Cream that can be used WITH the mask to moisurise the skin and help heal any burns or sores etc.
+- Use sun cream to protect your skin as there's nothing worse than applying the mask onto a burnt nose on skin but do make sure all traces of the cream or oil are removed before putting on the mask as mask leaks will no doubt happen!
+If you've not managed to protect your skin from burning during the day, be very careful about using any after-sun near the mask as most creams like that will contain alcohol or petroleum jelly (see the article warning of this petroleum-jelly-products-like-vaseline-vicks-should-not-be-used-with-cpap-niv-oxygen-masks).
+Instead use the Cann-Ease Cream that should also help with any burns or sores, but if you've not got any in stock try something like KY Jelly, as both can be used safely WITH the masks.

 - Apart from hayfever symptoms, many people find their noses are more stuffy as the membranes swell with the heat, and non-allergic rhinitis can also occur.
-This makes using the mask more uncomfortable, and as well as saline sprays (or prescribed ones) the Breathe Right Strips are very helpful to open up the nasal passages more.
-These can easily be bought from supermarkets or chemists.
+This makes using the mask more uncomfortable, and as well as saline sprays (or prescribed ones) the latex-free Nasal Strips are very helpful to open up the nasal passages more.
+Similar ones can be bought in supermarkets on chemists.